runmachine-io/runmachine/docs/concepts.md

 An object is something that has all of the following characteristics:

+* It is of a specific [type](#object-type)
 * It has external human-readable name that is unique within either the [scope](#object-type-scope) of a partition or the combination of the partition and project
 * It has a globally-unique identifier (UUID)
+* It has zero or more [attributes](#object-attribute)
-* It can have [properties](#property) associated with it
+* It can have [properties](#object-property) associated with it
 * It can have [tags](#tag) associated with it

-## Object Type
+### Object Type

 In `runmachine` systems, objects all have a specific **object type**.
-An object type is a well-known code, such as `runm.machine` along with a description of what the type of object is used for.
+An object type is a well-known code, such as `runm.provider` or `runm.machine` along with a description of what the type of object is used for.

-# Object Type Scope
+#### Object Type Scope

 An object type is either *partition-scoped* or *project-scoped*.
 Partition-scoped objects have human-readable names that are guaranteed to be unique within a partition.
 Project-scoped objects have human-readable names that are unique within a partition and project combination.

+### Object Attribute

+An object *attribute* is a fixed field of an object that is always guaranteed to exist for all objects of that object type.

+Object attributes are referenced directly by their name, as opposed to properties, which are referenced in an object's properties map.

+Examples of an object attribute would be a `runm.provider`'s `provider_type` attribute.
+All objects of type `runm.provider` are guaranteed to have an attribute called `provider_type`.

-## Property
+### Object Property

-A *property* is simply a key/value pair.
+An *object property* is simply a key/value pair.

-An [object](#object) may have zero or more properties associated with it.
+All objects have an attribute called `properties` that is the *property map* containing all the object's properties.

-Properties may have a [property definition](#property-definition) that constrains the values for the property.
+Properties may have a [property definition](#property-definition) that constrains the values for that property, indicate whether the property is required for objects of a certain type, and which users are able to read or write the property.

+## Object Definition

+Each type of object in the `runmachine` system has an *object type definition* that constrains the structure and access control of objects of that type.

+An *object definition* contains information about:

+* the primary [attributes](#object-attribute) of that type of object, including the data type of the attribute and whether or not the attribute is required
+* the keys and data types of [properties](#object-property) that may be set on objects of that type
+* the access permissions that indicate who may read or write certain attributes and properties on objects of that type

+Each type of object has a default object definition.
+These default object definitions may be overridden for a specific [partition](#partition).

 ## Tag